alextanhongpin/ideas/logging.md

 So if you displayed the button 100 times, and got 35 clicks, the click ratio will be 0.35.
 It's up to you to justify whether this is a good value or not.

+## Logging vs Monitoring

+There are things we want to log (errors, business insights) and monitor (application errors, health check).
+You need to separate both of them, as logging errors does not add value to business.
+A developer would like to monitor the application (request api calls, errors, cpu/memory usage).

+Business and marketing are only interested to know about the analytics (what are the target audience based on gender, age, location, etc).